 The military prison at Guantánamo Bay represents grave violations of human rights by the U.S. government.
-As it enters its 20th year of existence as a center for indefinite detention, it continues to hold 39 Muslim men, most without charge, none having received a fair trial.
+As it enters its 21th year of existence as a center for indefinite detention, it continues to hold 35 Muslim men, most without charge, none having received a fair trial.
 Many, like Toffiq al-Bihani, were tortured by the U.S. government.
-Thirteen of the detainees, including al-Bihani, have been cleared for transfer to other countries yet remain behind bars.
+Twenty of the detainees, including al-Bihani, have been cleared for transfer to other countries yet remain behind bars.

-At the beginning of his presidency, former President Trump signed an executive order to keep the military prison at Guantánamo Bay open.
-Now, President Biden has an opportunity to end this ongoing abuse of human rights by closing the detention center once and for all.
+President Biden has a critical window of opportunity to end this ongoing abuse of human rights by closing the detention center once and for all.
+He needs to move quickly to do it.

 How much do you know about the US military prison at Guantánamo Bay?
 Test your knowledge with our quiz!
 Whether you consider yourself an expert, or you’re just learning about the subject, put your knowledge to the test.